DemocracyApps/storyflows/documentation/plugins.md

 ```
 No card attributes are required for the basic plugin since this depends only on a standard action-creator function and a state variable defined by the StoryFlows system, but I've added one for validation.
 Some validation rules should be applied at the time the user makes a change - the specification for that (the _validation_ attribute) is inspired by the [validation rules used in Laravel](http://laravel.com/docs/5.1/validation#available-validation-rules).
 To _require_ an input before proceeding is a bit more work.
 We could parse through any _sf-plugins_ and look for _required_ in the validation attribute, but we could also just put the information in the attributes.
 Here _input_required_ is an array of variable names that must be set before proceeding.
 We can place error messages at the appropriate spots by looking for elements with the right _name_ attribute, or we can just put it in a more generic place.

-Note that the _set_variable_value_ action creator will use the input _name_ attribute to determine which variable to set.
+Note that the _sf_set_variable_value_ action creator will use the input _name_ attribute to determine which variable to set.

 Now let's consider a branch case.